aralyekta/prompttester/README.md

 ## How It Works

 The app uses official SDKs to connect directly to each provider.
-It automatically handles role conversion between different APIs (e.g., OpenAI's "developer" → Claude's "user") and calculates costs based on each provider's pricing structure.
+It also calculates costs based on each provider's pricing structure.

 ## License